marionrouault/cocotask/README.md

 http://localhost:8086/experiment.html
 ```

-2. Terminaning the server at the end of the experiment_data
+2. Terminating the server at the end of the experiment_data
 ```
 docker rm -f cocotask
 ```